-When should you see a doctor with your heel pain?
+When should you see a doctor about your heel pain?
 Often people do not want to bother their GP or A&E department.
 However, if you have any of the following symptoms you should seek further medical assistance:

 When to see a doctor about acute heel injuries